-FREQUENTLY ASKED QUESTIONS ABOUT THE SMC ALTERNATIVE TRANSPORTATION INCENTIVE PROGRAM:
+FREQUENTLY ASKED QUESTIONS ABOUT THE SMC ALTERNATIVE TRANSPORTATION INCENTIVE PROGRAM

-Can I still turn in a paper form?
+Can I still submit a paper form?

 Do I have to enter the Santa Monica College information in the profile?

 YES!
 You must use the www.commutesm.com/smc link or enter Santa Monica College in your profile to be included in the electronic community and receive your incentive.

 Does it matter which web browser I use?